benoh0906/youcoin_react_frontend/README.md

 * [Contact](#contact)

 ## General info
-The act of subscribing in YouTube carries important meanings to users.
-By subscribing specific YouTubers, users feel like they are supporting them which they take pride of.
-When the YouTuber becomes more and more influencial after you become the fan of him/her, users feel they have insights.
+The act of subscribing to YouTube carries important meanings to users.
+By subscribing to specific YouTubers, users feel like they are supporting them which they take pride of.
+When the YouTuber becomes more and more influential after you become a fan of him/her, users feel they have insights.

 YouCoin records the changes in the number of subscribers of the YouTuber after the use subscribes to him/her.
 YouCoin aims to activate YouTube fandom culture even more by helping users to validate their insights and choices.